 Survivors include a sister, Bonnie Sheid of Big Spring; a brother, Billy Durham of Snyder; two brothers-in-law, W.M.
 Smyrl of Lubbock and J.O.
-Sheid of Big Spring; one sister-in-law, Evelyn Durham of Snyder; several nieces son, Tex. he was a rancher and truck driver and had worked for the Permian Corporation for 18 years before retiring in 1986.
-Mr. Stirman was also a member of the Scurry County Masonic Lodge where he was a 32nd degree
+Sheid of Big Spring; one sister-in-law, Evelyn Durham of Snyder; several nieces

-MIDLAND - Services are set for 3 p.m.
-Thursday at Ellis Chapel for William E. (Bill) Stirman, 67, who died at 5 p.m.
+MIDLAND - Services are set Chapel for William E. (Bill) Stirman, 67, who died at 5 p.m.
 Tuesday in Midland Memorial Hospital following a lengthy illness.

 Rev. Bob Porterfield will officiate.
 Graveside services will be conducted at 3 p.m.
-Friday in Born Aug.
-14, 1924, in Sander-
+Friday in